One of the most insightful and popular features of an Apple Watch is the ability to track sleeping habits.

 Sleep Watch (by Bodymatter)

-Other features include advanced tacking options, some of which are available through a premium version, including tracking blood oxygen levels during sleep.
+Other features include advanced tracking options, some of which are available through a premium version, including tracking blood oxygen levels during sleep.
 The premium version costs $4.99 per month or $29.99 annually.

 You can try Sleep Watch on the App Store for free with in-app purchases.